Skip to main content

 Career path and progression

 Most roadies work freelance.
-You may be able to move from working with unknown bands in the UK to high profile, large scale, multi national tours.
+You may be able to move from working with smaller bands and venues in the UK to high profile, large scale, multi national tours.

-With experience, you could become a road or tour manager, or move into band management or music promotion.
+With experience, you could become a road or tour manager, or move into band and events management or music promotion.

-You could transfer your technical skills to work behind the scenes in theatre, film or television or event health and safety advice work.
+You could also transfer your technical skills to work behind the scenes in theatre, film or television, or venue health and safety.

 Current opportunities